Code-Deen/Creditworthiness-Risk-Accessment/README.md

-# Creditworthiness-Risk-Accessment
+# Creditworthiness-Risk-Assessment
-This project accesses the risk and credit worthiness of applicants
+This project examines the risk and creditworthiness of applicants
 # Explanation of the Dataset
 The definition of the variables are as follows;